Railway time: Great Britain

 It was reported that by 1855 that 98 percent of towns and cities had transferred to GMT.
 On the other hand, not all railway companies convinced the local dignitaries to bring their clocks on public buildings in line without stern resistance.
 Although by 1844 the Bristol and Exeter Railway was running to London Time, the public clocks at both Exeter and Bristol operated to local time but showed London Time by a second minute hand, 14 and 10 minutes ahead, respectively, of its companion.
 In Exeter this situation arose due to the reluctance of the Dean of Exeter Cathedral to concede to the demands of the railway company, the cathedral clock being the principal timekeeper for the city.
 After a meeting of the city council with the cathedral authorities, Railway Time was adopted in Exeter on 2 November 1852.
 Similarly, the clock at The Bristol Exchange installed in 1822 subsequently had a second minute hand added.
 Bristol did not solely recognise railway time until September 1852.
 It was not for a further eight years and the arrival of the electric telegraph that railway time was the sole time recognised in these towns and others in the West Country, including Bath, Devonport and Plymouth.
 Another town that stood its ground was Oxford where the great clock on Tom Tower at Christ Church, Oxford had two minute hands.
 It was reported in the Western Times on 18 June 1859 that the opening of the Cornish railway brought the Cornish public into contact with Greenwich time, and the churchwarden of Camborne riled the magistracy by putting the town clock in harmony with railway time.
 Other Cornish towns adopted Greenwich time during 1860 with Liskeard on 11 January, Penzance on 26 March and Falmouth on 25 August.

-It was not until 2 August 1880, when the Statutes (Definition of Time) Act received the Royal Assent, that a unified standard time for the whole of Great Britain achieved legal status.
+It was not until 2 August 1880, when the Statutes (Definition of Time) Act 1880 received royal assent, that a unified standard time for the whole of Great Britain achieved legal status.
 As late as the 1950s, the Western Region of British Railways had an elaborate telephone ritual at 11:00 am for all signal boxes to synchronise their clocks with that at Paddington Station.